Garuooo/ATM/README.md

 # ATM
-ATM Simulation using Java With Simple GUI
+OOP ATM Simulation using Java With Simple GUI
+Covers OOP priciples such as Abstraction, Encapsulation, Inheritance, and Polymorphism.